felias-fogg/dw-link/docs/manual.md

 The debugger starts execution, but it never stops at a breakpoint it should stop, single-stepping does not lead to the expected results, etc. I have seen three possible reasons for that (apart from a programming error that you are hunting).

 Often, I had forgotten to load the binary code into flash.
 Remember to use the `load` command ***every time*** after you have started a debugging session.
 Otherwise it may be the case that the MCU flash memory contains old code!
 Note that after the `load` command the program counter is set to zero.
 However, the MCU and its registers have not been reset.
-You should probably do that by using the command `monitor reset`.
+You should probably force a hardware reset by using the command `monitor reset`.
 Alternatively, when you initiated your session with `target extended-remote ...`, you can use the `run` command that resets the MCU and starts at address zero.

 Second, you may have specified a board/MCU different from your actual target.
 This happens quite easily with PlatformIO when you work with different targets.
 In this case, some things appear to work, but others do not work at all.

 Another possible reason for strange behavior is the chosen compiler optimization level.
 If you have not chosen **-Og** (or **-O0**), then single-stepping may not work as expected and/or you may not be able to assign values to local variables.
 If objects are not printed the right way, then you may consider disabling LTO (by using the compiler option **-fno-lto**).
 Have a look into the [Section about compiler optimization flags](#section811).

 So, before blaming the debugger, check for the three possible causes.

+#### Problem: After a reset (external, power-up, or WDT) of the target, it behaves strangely

+One would expect that the target would start execution at 0x000 after a reset.
+However, if the fuse `BOOTRST` is set (i.e., when the target has a boot loader), then the execution is started at the beginning of the boot loader area.

 #### Problem: You have set the value of a local variable using the `set var <var>=<value>` command, but the value is still unchanged when you inspect the variable using the `print` command